 What are the main features of this course?

-The AS is a one year course leading to an AS level in Art & Design: Photography.
-The course provides opportunities to develop intellectual, imaginative and creative skills while helping students to understand the practices and use of photography in the past and in contemporary society.
+Photography A Level provides opportunities to develop intellectual, imaginative and creative skills while helping students to understand the practices and use of photography in both the past and as part of contemporary society.

 The College’s darkroom and studio offer all students the opportunity to respond to a range of themes in an individual manner.
 The College provides 35mm and digital cameras, a fully equipped darkroom and a studio with tungsten and electronic flash systems.
 Digital darkroom facilities are also available offering Adobe Photoshop and other graphics software along with flatbed scanners and printers.